Sustainability case studies

 They continue to farm in a less intensive and more sustainable way, producing organic pasture-fed meat from free-roaming herds of animals within the Wildland project.
 Sustainably and humanely raised with a low carbon footprint, this way of farming does the least possible harm to the animal, and the most good for the environment.
 Knepp also now runs an eco-tourism business from their new campsite, offering wildlife safaris and sustainable accommodation options with solar-powered and wood-fired facilities.

-Knepp today is a biodiverse sanctuary for all manner of species to call home, from the endangered nightingale to the UK’s largest population of purple emperor butterflies, and soon to be home to some of the first reintroduced European beavers.
+Knepp today is a biodiverse sanctuary for all manner of species to call home, from the endangered nightingale to the UK’s largest population of purple emperor butterflies, the first breeding population of storks in the UK for the first time in 600 years, and a colony of free-roaming beavers.
 Visited by numerous conservation organisations, including the RSPB, Wildlife Trusts and the National Trust, as well as policy makers, farmers and landowners, Knepp is a leading light for the future of nature conservation.
+Two BBC television programmes presented by Sir David Attenborough have featured Knepp, in 2021 and 2022, when he came to the estate and praised the successful rewilding efforts.

 Holkham Estate